TimHey-Procore/personalrepo/README.md

 - I ride bikes 🚴‍♂️and recently fell in love with gravel.
 If I’m feeling fit I will compete in local crits, gravel or cyclo-cross races.
 When I do compete I race for team [Mad Alchemy](https://www.madalchemy.com/).
 Feel free to follow me on [Strava](https://www.strava.com/athletes/2610245)
 - I’m a podcast junkie, some of my favorites are [a16z](https://a16z.com/podcasts/), [My First Million](https://thehustle.co/my-first-million-podcast/), [TrainerRoad](https://www.trainerroad.com/podcast), and [Rich Roll](https://www.richroll.com/)
 - I recently took the Clifton Strengths assessment If you are curious you can learn more [here](https://gitlab.com/gitlab-org/growth/product/issues/797)
-- Lastly, for more than a decade now I've lived a life in recovery and I'm very open about it, I won't lead with it but if you want to talk don't hesitate to reach out.
+- Lastly, for more than a decade now I've lived a sober life and I'm very open about it, I won't lead with it but if you want to talk don't hesitate to reach out.

 ## How I work